dlt-hub/verified-sources/sources/personio/README.md

 dlt init personio duckdb
 ```

-Here, we chose duckdb as the destination.
-Alternatively, you can also choose redshift, bigquery, or
+Here, we chose `duckdb` as the destination.
+Alternatively, you can also choose `redshift`,
-any of the other [destinations](https://dlthub.com/docs/dlt-ecosystem/destinations/).
+`bigquery`, or any of the other [destinations](https://dlthub.com/docs/dlt-ecosystem/destinations/).

-## Grab Personio credentials
+## Setup verified source

-To learn about grabbing the Personio credentials and configuring the verified source, please refer
+To grab Personio credentials and configure the verified source, please refer to the
-to the
 [full documentation here.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/personio#grab-credentials)

 ## Add credential